ZXMohamed/todo-Dashboard/README.md

-# when open it from live link click allow to the popup so json-server can run

-# install
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.